fbargaglistoffi/machine-learning-firm-dynamics/README.md

 ## 2.3 Support Vector Machines

 ### Description
 Support vector machines (SVM) & Support vector machine algorithms estimate a hyperplane over the feature space to classify observations.
 The vectors that span the hyperplane are called support vectors.
-They are chosen such that the overall distance (called margin) between the data points and the hyperplane as well as the prediction accuracy is maximized (see also Ssteinwart 2008).
+They are chosen such that the overall distance (called margin) between the data points and the hyperplane as well as the prediction accuracy is maximized (see also [Steinwart 2008](https://www.springer.com/gp/book/9780387772417)).

 ### Example usage in R
 We focus on the function _svm_ in the *R* package *svm"*.
 The documentation can be found [here](https://www.rdocumentation.org/packages/e1071/versions/1.7-3/topics/svm)